In this article

 - Companies must contribute to keep the sector balanced with the country’s equity market.

 Ever since opening up in the 1990s, it has witnessed rapid growth, especially post 2000.
-For instance, in 2002, information technology companies helped the index cross 6000 mark for the first time.
+For instance, in 2002, information technology companies helped the index cross 6000 marks for the first time.
 From then onwards, Sensex grew by leaps and bounds and closed at 39,056.65 on 2nd April 2019, crossing 39,000 points for the first time.

 This growth curve can be owed to a rapid increase in India’s Gross Domestic Product (GDP), since the turn of this century.